microsoft/vscode/.devcontainer/README.md

 This repository includes configuration for a development container for working with Code - OSS in an isolated local container or using [Visual Studio Codespaces](https://aka.ms/vso).

+> **Tip:** The default VNC password is `vscode`.
+The VNC server runs on port `5901` with a web client at `6080`.
+For better performance, we recommend using a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
+Applications like the macOS Screen Sharing app will not perform as well.
+[Chicken](https://sourceforge.net/projects/chicken/) is a good macOS alternative.

 ## Quick start - local

 1. Install Docker Desktop or Docker on your local machine.
 (See [docs](https://aka.ms/vscode-remote/containers/getting-started) for additional details.)

 2. [Docker Desktop] If you are not using the new WSL2 Docker Desktop engine, increase the resources allocated to Docker Desktop to at least **4 Cores and 4 GB of RAM (8 GB recommended)**.
 Right-click on the Docker status bar item, go to **Preferences/Settings > Resources > Advanced** to do so.

     > **Note:** The [Resource Monitor](https://marketplace.visualstudio.com/items?itemName=mutantdino.resourcemonitor) extension is included in the container so you can keep an eye on CPU/Memory in the status bar.

 3. Install [Visual Studio Code Stable](https://code.visualstudio.com/) or [Insiders](https://code.visualstudio.com/insiders/) and the [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension.